 Once those questions are answered, it is easier for our sales advisor to provide you with a ballpark, per square foot idea of hardwood flooring costs.
 Because Artistic Floors by Design provides you with a bundled service experience, we quote our installation including materials and labor costs.
 The advantage of hiring a professional is that you are guaranteed appropriate materials are ordered.
 While it might seem obvious to you what you want, several aspects should be considered: appropriate species, proper width of flooring material, grade/character of flooring, and accurate square footage and cutting allowance.
 We haven’t even gotten to color, texture, or type of finish yet!

-If you’re feeling overwhelmed, it’s time to consider a discovery call.
+If you’re feeling overwhelmed by the list of questions and other items we’ve described, it’s time to consider a discovery call.
 We know it’s hard to trust contractors and many of us have heard or experienced our own remodeling horror stories.
 Artistic Floors by Design operates differently.
-There is more to hardwood floor installation than the price and it matters that our workspace is your home.
+There is more to hardwood floor installation cost than the price and it matters that our workspace is your home.
 We are specific on price, timeframe, and quality of work completed.
-Sometimes, the way to save money is to ensure you’ve hired a professional that will complete your project on time and within your budget instead of trying to do the work yourself or hire someone who doesn’t do this type of work all day, every day.